 - Take a water meter reading and then another after about two hours.
 Don’t use water during this period.
 If the reading changes, then it means there is a water leak on your property.

-- Call a professional emergency plumber to conduct a water leak detection test.
+- Call a professional leak detection company in Florida to conduct a water leak detection test.
 This will determine where the leak is.
-The plumber will then be able to advise you of the best course of action to follow.
+The professional will then be able to advise you of the best course of action to follow.

 Once you suspect you have a water leak on your property, you should call a professional plumber immediately.
 It might be a small problem when you find it, but leaving it unattended will result in a major leak or even a burst pipe.
 Not only will you have damage to your property and other plumbing components, but your water bill will continue rising in cost.

 Save water, save money and get that leak fixed today with quality plumbing repair San Jose!